Bazm E Tariq Aziz: Production Team

 Aarif Rana was the creator and the first producer of Nilaam Ghar.
-Other Producers include Hafeez Tahir, Ayub Khawar, Syed Zahid Uzair, Farrukh Bashir, Agha Zulfiqar Farrukh, Agha Qaisar, Tajdar Aadil.
+Subsequent producers included Hafeez Tahir, Ayub Khawar, Syed Zahid Uzair, Farrukh Bashir, Agha Zulfiqar Farrukh, Agha Qaisar, and Tajdar Aadil.

 Karim Shahabuddin served for many years as the music director for the show in the 1980s.

 Production Location

 It was organised by Pakistan Television Corporation in Hall no. 2 of Alhamra Arts Council, Lahore.